Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 - In your lab notebook, make a data table that lists the kinds of flowers you will be testing.
 Also make four columns titled something similar to "Color of the Pigment Band," "Distance to the Solvent Front (in cm)," "Distance to the Top of the Band (in cm)," and "Retention Factor (Rf)."

-- In a clean jar, drinking glass, or mug, dilute the 70% isopropyl rubbing alcohol in half with water by mixing 60 milliliters (mL) (1/4 cup) of water with 60 mL of isopropyl alcohol.
+- In the jar, dilute the 90% isopropyl alcohol by mixing 75 milliliters (mL) of water with 30 mL of isopropyl alcohol.
 This water and isopropyl alcohol mixture is your solvent.

-Pour a small amount of the solvent into your large-mouth glass jar, about 2 cm deep.
+- Pour a small amount of the solvent into your 100 mL beaker, about 1–2cm cm deep.

 - Pick a flower type you want to investigate.